-Making my Mega Man 2 ROM Hack
+Making my Mega Man 2 ROM Hack, Part 1: The Energy Balancer

 A couple years back I decided to try my hand at making a romhack, something I’ve always had a passive interest in.
 I had a cursory knowledge of assembly code from college going in, but the complexity of romhacking always felt a bit too intimidating for me.
 Naturally, for a newcomer like me the best approach was to take a simple, easily digestible game to begin with.